cran/cSEM/README.md

     for endogeneity

 Other miscellaneous postestimation functions belong do the do-family of functions.
-Currently two do functions are implemented:
+Currently, three do functions are implemented:

-  - `doFloodlightAnalysis()`: performs a floodlight analysis
+  - `doIPMA()`: performs an importance-performance matrix analysis
-  - `doSurfaceAnalysis()`: performs a surface analysis
+  - `doNonlinearEffectsAnalysis()`: performs a nonlinear effects analysis such as floodlight and surface analysis
   - `doRedundancyAnalysis()`: performs a redundancy analysis

 All functions require a `cSEMResults` object.